Scalza10/Java_Game_Project/README.md

 ## Libraries

-The javafx-sdk folder contains the javafx libraries you will need to install in order to run a JavaFx project like mine.
+The javafx-sdk folder contains the JavaFx libraries you will need to install in order to run a JavaFx project like mine.

+They will need to be added to the project in properties > Java Build Path > Libraries > Add external JARs...

 ## Miscellaneous bugs